salt.modules.win_file

 CLI Example:

-salt '*' file.chgrp c:\temp\test.txt administrators
+salt '*' file.chgrp 'c:\temp\test.txt' administrators

 salt.modules.win_file.chown(path, user, group=None, pgroup=None, follow_symlinks=True)